 In 1942, the occupying Germans built a huge concrete observation tower here and used nearby Lihou Island for target practice, destroying the original buildings.
 The fort is now privately owned.

 The original Martello tower was constructed in 1804 on the site of an existing battery.
-During World War II, when the Island was occupied by the Germans the site was redeveloped and a four story concrete observation tower was build on top of the original granite structure.
+During World War II, when the Island was occupied by the Germans the site was redeveloped and a four story concrete observation tower was built on top of the original granite structure.

 This tower, along with other batteries that surrounded the Island were constructed to form part of Hitler's 'Atlantic Wall'.
 These were in place to prevent the allies from invading the northern coast of France.